openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   The edX tool you use to build your courses.

-  See :ref:`What is Studio?` for more information.
+  For more information, see :ref:`What is Studio?`.

 .. _Exercises: